RoboCop: Cultural influence

 The RoboCop, ED-209 and Clarence Boddicker characters are considered iconic.
 (Note: Attributed to multiple references:) Lines such as RoboCop's "Dead or alive, you're coming with me", ED-209's "You have 20 seconds to comply" and television host Bixby Snyder's "I'd buy that for a dollar" are among the film's most recognizable.
 (Note: Attributed to multiple references:) The film has been referred to in a variety of media, from television (including Family Guy, It's Always Sunny in Philadelphia, Red Dwarf, South Park, and The Simpsons) to films (including Hot Shots!
 Part Deux and Ready Player One) and video games (Deus Ex and its prequel, Deus Ex: Human Revolution).
 Doom Eternal (2020) creative director Hugo Martin cited it as an inspiration.
 RoboCop (voiced by Weller) is a playable character in the fighting game Mortal Kombat 11 (2019).
 The character was a design inspiration for the Nintendo Power Glove (1989), and appeared in advertisements for KFC in 2019 (again voiced by Weller), and Direct Line in 2020 with the Teenage Mutant Ninja Turtles and Bumblebee.

 For the 30th anniversary of RoboCops release in 2017, Weller attended a screening by Alamo Drafthouse Cinema at Dallas City Hall (in his home town) and called the film an homage to the city.
 The crowdfunded making-of documentary RoboDoc: The Creation of RoboCop was released in August 2023.
 It covers the production and influence of RoboCop, with interviews of many of the cast and crew involved.

-A 10 ft RoboCop statue is to be erected in Detroit.
-First proposed in 2011, $70,000 was crowdfunded for its construction and, As of 2024, the statue was complete and awaiting installation.
-(Note: Attributed to multiple references:)
+In 2025, a 10 to 11 ft RoboCop statue was permanently installed in Eastern Market, Detroit.
+First proposed in 2011, over $67,000 was crowdfunded for its construction.